 Reporting cryptocurrency is similar to reporting a stock sale.
-You'll need to report your cryptocurrency if you sold, exchanged, spent or converted it.
-When it comes to hard forks and airdrops, you only have taxable income if it results in new cryptocurrency.
+You'll need to report your crypto if you sold, exchanged, spent, or converted it.
+For hard forks and airdrops, you only have taxable income if it results in new crypto.

 There's an upload limit of 4,000 cryptocurrency transactions in TurboTax.
 If you have more than that, you’ll need a transaction aggregator.
-We’ll walk you through that in the cryptocurrency section.
+We’ll walk you through that in the crypto section.